 How to Remove Bad Smells from Your Car: The Source and Cause

-There are a number of reasons why your car could develop bad smelling odours, or are bought with bad smells already in them, but how do you remove the bad odours from your car?
-From the phenomenon that is ‘new car smell’, where the combination of materials of the new car combine to create a very chemically smell that many people find repugnant, to buying a second hand car that used to have pets, if you have had a car that has got bad odours then you will know how much of a distraction this can lead to be.
+There are a number of reasons why your car could develop bad smelling odours, maybe the bad smells have been there since before you purchased your car, but how do you remove the bad odours from your car?
+From the phenomenon that is ‘new car smell’, where the combination of materials of the new car combine to create a very chemically smell that many people find repugnant, to buying a second hand car that has been used regularly to transport pets.
+If you have a car that has got bad odours then you will know how much of a distraction it can be.

 Often when you buy a second hand car they can come with very unpleasant aromas, these bad car odours can come from a number of different sources, including:

 - Spilt Drink/Food – often kids, and adults, can be careless when eating or drinking in the car.
 Spilt food and drink can go unnoticed and left to go off, and these smells can be accelerated when it is a hot day.

 - Sick – Certain children and adults can suffer from severe car sickness, and this unfortunately can result in a person uncontrollably being sick in the car.
 It is almost impossible to clean all this up, and inevitable sick can become soaked into the car upholstery.
 If this happens then the smell of the car can become very unpleasant, especially if on a hot day the area its warmed up.

 - Transferring bad smelling matter from your shoes – often the source of the bad smell in a car is from someone walking in dog dirt and transferring it into the car.

 - Dead animals – animals such as mice can sometimes get into the car and die, and the resulting rotting matter will create a very bad smell.